vkuzel/Quantum-Leap-Gradle-Plugin/README.md

     ```kotlin
     ext {
         // Parameter mainClassName allows you to set Spring Boot's main class
         // explicitly and to suppress findMainClass task.
+Usually should be set
+        // in the module where @SpringBootApplication is located.
         mainClassName = "your.class.Name"
     }
     ```

 ### Run

-1. In the root project run the `generateModuleDependencies` to generate and store module dependencies to resources files.
+1. In the root project run the `generateModuleDependencies` task to generate and store module dependencies to resources files.

     ```bash
     gradle generateModuleDependencies